-The MRP Program will occur as three (3) consecutive components to identify projects and actions necessary for holistic recovery from Hurricanes Irma and María:
+The MRP Program will occur as three (3) five (5) consecutive components to identify projects and actions necessary for holistic recovery from Hurricanes Irma and María:

 - 1. Pre-Planning Period Maximum of 6 months

-- 2. Individual Municipal Planning 6 months
+- 2. Individual Municipal Plannina 6 months

+- 3. Individual Municipal Planning Review Period

-- 3. Regional Municipal Planning 12 months
+- 4. Regional Municipal Planning 12 months

+- 5. Regional Municipal Planning Review Period

-The Pre-Planning Period process will commence immediately upon execution of the subrecipient agreement and it will last for a maximum of six (6) months.
+The Pre-Planning Period process will commence immediately upon execution of the subrecipient agreement, and it will last for a maximum of six (6) months.
 This period will consist of a series of tasks based on the planning services option chosen by the Subrecipient.
-These tasks may include, but are not limited to: Independent Procurement, mobilization, trainings, coordination with the assigned program manager, evaluation of personnel need, staff build up (hiring and assigning process) and program launch.
+These tasks may include, but are not limited to: Independent Procurement, mobilization, trainings, coordination with the assigned program manager, evaluation of personnel need, staff build up (hiring and assigning process), and program launch.

 After the Pre-Planning Period concludes, the Individual Municipal Planning process may begin and will last for six (6) months.
 Municipalities will each envision a potential future and develop a plan for recovery and resilience for all populations within their Municipality.
-Throughout this six-month long process communities will be asked to consider future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.), environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
-This six-month long process will conclude in a public document which presents municipality findings and visions for future success, as well as specific identified issues, solutions, and implementation and funding strategies.
+Throughout this process communities will be asked to consider future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.), environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity, and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
+This Pre-Planning Period will conclude in an Individual Municipal Plan, a public document which presents municipality findings and visions for future success, as well as specific identified issues, solutions, and implementation and funding strategies.